-White Collar Fraud Crimes in Arizona
+White Collar Fraud Crimes in Phoenix

-Being charged with a white-collar fraud crime in Arizona can be very upsetting and embarrassing for you, as well as your family and friends.
+Being charged with a white-collar fraud crime in Phoenix can be very upsetting and embarrassing for you, as well as your family and friends.
 The social stigma of white-collar fraud, along with the harsh penalties levied by state and federal courts should you be convicted, can seriously affect your life in both present and future terms.
-Therefore, if you find yourself arrested and charged with any kind of white-collar fraud crime in Arizona, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.
+Therefore, if you find yourself arrested and charged with any kind of white-collar fraud crime in Phoenix, you should immediately seek out a competent, aggressive defense attorney to fight for your rights.

 What Does “White Collar Crime” Mean?

 The term “White Collar Crime” refers to non-violent crimes someone is financially motivated to commit.
 Traditionally, business people or government officials committed white-collar fraud.
 However, with the rise of Internet commerce and technology, the demographic of white-collar fraud crime defendants has broadened considerably.
 Some of the more common white-collar fraud crimes include:

 For more information about fraud crimes such as these, please visit our Fraud Schemes and Artifices page...

 What Does a White Collar Crime Investigation Entail?

 If you are investigated for a white-collar fraud crime, you will be facing a much different process than you would for a violent crime like drug trafficking or murder.

 - White collar crimes usually involves a tremendous amount of paperwork, computer data and transactions that can include financial institutions, foreign or domestic business holdings, and other security based institutions